Sanatana Resources (CVE:STA) Stock Price Up 25% – Still a Buy?

-Shares of Sanatana Resources Inc. (CVE:STA – Get Free Report) traded up 25% during trading on Wednesday .
-The company traded as high as C$0.03 and last traded at C$0.03.
-455,000 shares were traded during mid-day trading, an increase of 488% from the average session volume of 77,348 shares.
+Shares of Sanatana Resources Inc. (CVE:STA – Get Free Report) were up 25% on Wednesday .
+The stock traded as high as C$0.03 and last traded at C$0.03.
+455,000 shares changed hands during mid-day trading, an increase of 488% from the average session volume of 77,348 shares.
 The stock had previously closed at C$0.02.

 Sanatana Resources Inc, an exploration stage company, engages in the acquisition, exploration, and development of mineral properties.
 It explores for copper and gold.
 The company entered in an option agreement to acquire 80% interest in the Oweegee Dome project covering an area of approximately 31,077 hectares located in in Golden Triangle in British Columbia; and 100% interest in the Empress Property, as well as asset purchase agreement to acquire the Santoy Property comprising 32 cell mining claims covering an area of approximately 551 hectares located in in Ontario.